 - The name(s) and contact information of any witness or anyone who may be able to provide further information

 - A summary of the complaint and copies of any documentation (letters, etc.) that support the complaint (this is known as evidence).
-If it is alleged that more than one section of the Rules of Professional Conduct has been breached, then the supporting documentation should be clearly labelled as to which allegation(s) it supports.
+If it is alleged that more than one section of the Code of Ethics and Rules of Professional Conduct has been breached, then the supporting documentation should be clearly labelled as to which allegation(s) it supports.

 - Whether the complaint will be or has been filed with an official legal body (e.g., the Ontario Human Rights Commission).
 If yes, identify the body and the status of the matter.

 150 Bloor St. W., Suite 200